CRECKMODELING/Kinetic-Mechanisms/README.md

      - [Plastics](Liquid-Phase/Plastics), which are considered as liquids as their degradation occurs in the molten state.
         Kinetic models are currently available for the main polymers ([polyethylene](Liquid-Phase/Plastics/PE), [polypropylene](Liquid-Phase/Plastics/PP), [polystyrene](Liquid-Phase/Plastics/PS), and [poly(vinyl chloride)](Liquid-Phase/Plastics/PVC)) but further work to expand the polymer palette is under-way.
     - Heavy Fuel Oils [(HFO)](Liquid-Phase/HeavyFuelOil), which are further categorized as SARA or resins.
+        The corresponding mechanisms will be published soon.
 - [Solid-Phase](Solid-Phase) mechanisms address decomposition of solid fuels.
 The main fuels are:
      - [Biomass](Solid-Phase/Biomass), accounting also for secondary gas-phase reactions of volatiles.
 As discussed in the readme file, the biomass model can be coupled to other gas-phase subsets.
      - [Coal](Solid-Phase/Coal), accounting for detailed release of nitrogen and sulphur pollutants and hetereogeneous char reactivity.